smartin015/makerhouse_network/nanoleaf/README.md

+# NanoLeaf Home State Indicators

+This service controls individual panel states of a collection of NanoLeaf panels, using the python `nanoleafapi`.

+It listens on MQTT for colors to set the panels to, and syncs them across different installations of NanoLeaf.

-# Setup instructions for a new nanoleaf
+## Setup instructions for a new nanoleaf

 Following https://pypi.org/project/nanoleafapi/